 Here is the cut order we have seen in mid-market retainers from 2024 to 2026.

 Link building is the most costly line item.
 It takes outreach, relationships, and content for each linked asset, and editorial fees.
-So when an agency drops a $4,000 plan to $2,000, link building leaves first.
+So when an agency drops a $4,000 plan to $2,000, link building is the first to go.
 Content and tech work stay longer.

 The cost: a package with no link building can still improve on-page content.
 It cannot lift domain authority.
 In tough markets where your rivals already have higher authority, on-page work alone will not move you up.

 Original data takes 20 to 40 hours per piece.
 When margins tighten, original work gets swapped for curated work that just sums up what others said.
-Below Tier 3, content drops to two pieces a month or less.
+Below Tier 3, content drops to 2 pieces per month or fewer.
 Two pieces a month keep a topic fresh.
 It does not build topical authority in a tough market.

 Entry and standard tiers cover basic tech work.
 That means crawl errors, broken links, and speed flags.
 They skip the harder stuff: JavaScript checks, log-file checks, crawl-budget tuning for big sites, Core Web Vitals fixes, and schema at scale.
 For sites with old code or large page counts, the cut tech work is often the real reason rankings stall.
 Core Web Vitals are a confirmed Google ranking signal per Google Search Central.
 For the full audit list, see our technical SEO guide.

-Quarterly strategy meetings get dropped or shrunk to a 15-minute Loom video.
+Quarterly strategy meetings are either dropped or reduced to a 15-minute Loom video.
 Monthly calls turn into email updates.
 Senior strategists get pulled off the account and replaced with an account manager who runs a script.

 The cost: no one is reading the ranking data and adjusting the plan.
-The retainer keeps running, but the work stops responding to what the data shows.
+The retainer keeps running, but the work stops responding to the data.
 By month six, the plan on paper no longer matches the market.

 Briefs drop from 1,500-word strategy docs to 200-word AI outlines.
 Writers get less context on the buyer, the intent, and the internal link plan.
 Editors stop reviewing for topical accuracy and only check grammar.